moxi9/support.phpfox.com/apps/blocks/index.md

 Your app may not need full out controllers and may focus on creating features by providing sites with additional blocks.

-You can define specific controllers a block should show up on.
+You can define a specific controller where the block should show up on.

 In your **start.php** add the following
 {% highlight php %}